LeaderPortfolio

 Founded Lucasfilm

-Established his own production company, setting the stage for his future creative and business ventures.
+Established his own production company, providing creative control and fostering innovation.

 Philanthropic Impact